John Inglis and Company: History

 In 1962, Inglis purchased the Scarborough plant back from the English Electric.
 However, three years later, they sold it off to General Electric Canada, and in 1966 sold off a majority of their shares in English Electric Canada to its UK parent in order to concentrate on the consumer products field exclusively.

 By 1966, Inglis had become the leading producer of Canadian-built laundry machines.
 In 1967, a refrigerator plant was opened near Green Road and South Service Road in Stoney Creek, Ontario, and production of dehumidifiers was added there in 1970 (now home to Mondelez).
 In 1972, Inglis produced its one-millionth automatic washer and began manufacturing and selling appliances under the Whirlpool brand name.
 A year later, the company began operating under the name Inglis Limited.
 New operations were opened in Laval, Quebec (now as Maison Corbeil Distribution Centre), in the late 1970s, along with expansions of their Toronto operations.
 In 1982, Inglis purchased parts of Canadian Admiral Corporation, and sold some of their appliances under that name.

 In 1981, the company moved its head office to Mississauga, Ontario, and starting the next year, the downtown Toronto operations were slowly sold off.
 As of 2010, the former location on Strachan Avenue, along with the nearby Massey Ferguson plants, were being redeveloped as housing and commercial space within an area now referred to as Liberty Village.
 Until July 2014, all that remained was the landmark giant blue and white Inglis billboard, installed in 1975 on a small part of one of the old buildings not demolished.
 It was aimed at the Gardiner Expressway and frequently flashed inspirational quotes to passing motorists.
 The sign was removed in July 2014 after Whirlpool and Pattison Outdoor Advertising decided that condo buildings were obscuring the view of the sign and it was no longer viable.

 Fate

 Whirlpool Corporation acquired a majority interest of Inglis in 1987 and changed the company's name to Whirlpool Canada in 2001.
 "Inglis" is now a brand of household appliances from Whirlpool marketed primarily in Canada.
 In the United States, Inglis appliances are sold at Best Buy stores.

+In March 2002, Whirlpool announced it would close its last manufacturing facility in Canada, the Inglis plant in Montmagny, Quebec, by 2004, terminating 500 workers and shifting production to facilities in Tulsa, Oklahoma and Oxford Mississippi.